SJ23Tech Tip H08, (Updated 2016-05-15) Chuck Van de Wetering & Bob Schimmel

 SJ23 SAIL NUMBER - The hulls sold by Clark were NOT equipped with numbers on the mainsail.
 Their sails were only equipped with the SJ23 logo.
 It costs money to register the sail numbers and only the subsequent owners of the company registered the ones they manufactured.
 The subsequent manufacturer, Clark Boats, applied both the SJ23 logo and the sail number to their mainsails.
 This is yet another way of distinguishing which manufacturer built your hull, provided you still have the original mainsail!
 I have no idea what the first or last serial numbers were that Clark manufactured.

-NOTE: "For the longest time Panache's sail number was 44 which created some confusion in resolving the issue of sail numbers since 44 did not match her HIN and another SJ23 reported the same number.
-Then I discovered from the previous owner that 44 is actually the year in which he was born.
+NOTE (2016): "For many years Panache's sail number was 44 which created confusion in resolving the issue of sail numbers.
+44 did not match her HIN and another SJ23 reported the same number.
+Then I heard from the previous owner that 44 is actually the year in which he was born.
 Really?
 He needed a sail number to race the boat so his wife picked his birth year and applied the numbers to the mainsail.
 Go figure!
-In 2016 I finally removed 44 from the mainsail and installed 109 to correct this long outstanding error.
-Its amazing how a simple act (before Internet communications) can lead to such confusion."
-I'm actually quite stoked that Panache's 109 matches JFK's PT109.
-Bob Schimmel.

 OTHER INTERESTING TIDBITS of REVISION INFORMATION